Sofía Vergara: Career

-In June 2016, the Human Rights Campaign released a video in tribute to the victims of the Orlando nightclub shooting; in the video, Vergara and others told the stories of the people killed there.
-As of September 2016, Forbes reported that Vergara was the highest-paid actress in television, bringing in $43 million in the past year.
-In February 2020, it was announced that Vergara would be a judge on America's Got Talent, starting with its fifteenth season.
-She returned for her second season in 2021, and her third in 2022.
+In February 2020, Vergara was announced as a new judge on America's Got Talent, beginning for its fifteenth season.
+She has since appeared on the program for six consecutive seasons.
+In two out of her six seasons as a judge, Vergara's "golden buzzer" selections have won the show (Mayyas in 2022 and Jessica Sanchez in 2025).

+In 2024, Vergara earned a historic nomination for Outstanding Lead Actress in a Limited or Anthology Series or Movie at the Primetime Emmy Awards for her portrayal of Griselda Blanco in the Netflix miniseries Griselda.
+This nomination made her the first Latina born in a Latin American country to be nominated in this category.
+Despite her acclaimed performance, Vergara did not win the Emmy, losing to Jodie Foster.
+She humorously acknowledged the loss, joking that she was "robbed" for the fifth time.
+Vergara's portrayal of Blanco was deeply personal, influenced by the 1996 murder of her older brother, Rafael, by a Colombian cartel.
+This tragedy profoundly impacted her family and motivated her to take on the role, despite the challenges it presented.

 Business ventures

-In 2011, it was announced that Vergara was designing a clothing line for Kmart targeting soccer moms.
+In 2011, it was announced that Vergara has designed a Kmart clothing line aimed at soccer moms.
 In 2011, Vergara was named the face of CoverGirl, with the first advertisements appearing in January 2012.
 In April 2011, she appeared in a Diet Pepsi commercial with David Beckham and another in January 2012.
 Also in 2011, she appeared in a number of commercials for Comcast's Xfinity brand and State Farm.
 In 2013, she signed endorsement contracts with Diet Pepsi, Rooms To Go, and the medicine Synthroid.
 Vergara launched a furniture line with Rooms To Go in 2013.
 She wanted to create well-made and affordable furniture, saying: "Everyone should be able to make their home look amazing and be proud of their home."
 In 2014, Vergara became a brand ambassador for the American anti-dandruff shampoo brand Head & Shoulders.

 In March 2017, she reached a settlement with Venus Concept for alleged improper use of her likeness, which Vergara said created the false impression that she endorsed their beauty products.
 She launched her first fragrance "Sofia by Sofia Vergara" in 2014 and has since released four more fragrances.
+In June 2023, Vergara launched the beauty brand Toty.
+The brand is named after her childhood nickname.